laktoosivaba/cy/README.md

 Applications that require immediate connectivity without the initial configuration delays can store the stable configuration in non-volatile memory.

 While the autoconfiguration is in progress, transfers may briefly be emitted on the wrong subject-IDs.
-The 51-bit topic discriminator is used to avoid data misinterpretation in case of an allocation collision, allowing each subscriber on the oversubscribed subject-ID to pick only relevant transfers.
+The topic hash used by the transport layer is used to avoid data misinterpretation in case of an allocation collision, allowing each subscriber on the oversubscribed subject-ID to pick only relevant transfers.

 ### When asked to subscribe